9.3.1 Disclosure

 1. The US Secret Service is also charged with the responsibility of identifying individuals or groups who may be involved in the following activities:

-1. the use of bodily harm, assassination, or kidnapping as a political weapon.
-This includes training and techniques used to carry out the act
+1. The use of bodily harm, assassination, or kidnapping as a political weapon.
+This includes training and techniques used to carry out the act.

-2. persons or groups who insist upon personally contacting high government officials for redress of imaginary grievances, etc
+2. Persons or groups who insist upon personally contacting high government officials for redress of imaginary grievances, etc.

-3. any person who makes oral or written threatening, irrational, or abusive statements about high government officials
+3. Any person who makes oral or written threatening, irrational, or abusive statements about high government officials.

-4. professional gate crashers
+4. Professional gate crashers.

-5. terrorists (individuals, groups) and their activities (bombing, etc.)
+5. Terrorists (individuals, groups) and their activities (bombing, etc.).

-6. the ownership or concealment by individuals or groups of caches of firearms, explosives, or other implements of war, when it is believed that their intended use is for other than legal purposes
+6. The ownership or concealment by individuals or groups of caches of firearms, explosives, or other implements of war, when it is believed that their intended use is for other than legal purposes.

-7. anti-American or anti-US government demonstrations in the United States or overseas
+7. Anti-American or anti-US government demonstrations in the United States or overseas.

-8. information regarding civil disturbances
+8. Information regarding civil disturbances.

-10. the forgery, alteration, and fraudulent negotiation of US Treasurer’s checks, US Government bonds and Government Travel Requests (GTR’s)
+10. The forgery, alteration, and fraudulent negotiation of US Treasurer’s checks, US Government bonds and Government Travel Requests (GTR’s).

 2. When the US Secret Service requests information concerning any of their responsibilities as described in (1) above when investigating threats against the President, disclosure can only be made to the US Secret Service by those individuals so authorized in Delegation Order 11-2.

-3. Any disclosure made under (2) above is limited by the provisions of 26 USC §6103.
+3. Any disclosure made under (2) above is limited by the provisions of IRC 6103.

 4. In all instances, the person making the referral will prepare and submit a memorandum detailing the information disclosed and the basis for the disclosure.
 The memorandum will be forwarded through the head of the office to the responsible Disclosure Manager.